MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-bigquery-copy-activity.md

 The following properties are **required**:

 - **Data store type**: Select **External**.
-- **Connection**:  Select an Google BigQuery connection from the connection list.
+- **Connection**:  Select a Google BigQuery connection from the connection list.
 If no connection exists, then create a new Google BigQuery connection by selecting **New**.
 - **Use query**: Select from **Table** or **Google SQL**.
     - If you select **Table**:
       - **Table**: Specify the name of the Google BigQuery table.
 Select the table from the drop-down list or select **Edit** to manually enter it.